sridurgeshv/Ecommerce-site/README.md

 - View and modify the items in the shopping cart.
 - Proceed to checkout and complete the purchase.

+Contributing
+Contributions are welcome!
+Please open issues and pull requests for any improvements or bug fixes.

 ## Screenshots
 ![Alt Text]()

-## Contributing
-Contributions are welcome!
-Feel free to open issues and pull requests.

 ## FAQ